 From academic to medical writer: a guide to getting started in medical communications

-By Dr Annick Moon, published March 2017
+By Dr Annick Moon, 11th edition published March 2019 [Download your copy]

 This guide focuses on medical writing careers in medical communications, in particular in MedComms agencies.
 The MedComms industry provides consultancy services to pharmaceutical companies, and the role of the medical writer is to use science and language to deliver these services successfully, while working to the highest ethical standards and adhering to industry regulations and guidelines.